tieuanhanh/LA-BPMM/README.md

 # LA-BPMM
-Laplace Approximation for Bayesian Poisson Mixed Models A line I wrote on my local computer
+Laplace Approximation for Bayesian Poisson Mixed Models A line I wrote on my rstudio